 Orthodontics is one of the most important positively impactful branches of dentistry, and one which has the potential to completely turn a patient's life around in a number of different ways.

-At Orthodontist London, our lead practitioner Mary Lo has over 25 years worth of first hand dental and orthodontic experience, and is also a highly accredited consultant orthodontist at the Chelsea and Westminster Hospital.
-Mary Lo orthodontist in Marylebone is a member of a number of esteemed medical societies such including the British Orthodontic Society and the Craniofacial Society for Great Britain and Ireland.
+Our lead practitioner Mary Lo, an orthodontist in Marylebone, has over 25 years worth of first hand dental and orthodontic experience, and is also a highly accredited consultant orthodontist at the Chelsea and Westminster Hospital.
+Mary Lo is a member of a number of esteemed medical societies such including the British Orthodontic Society and the Craniofacial Society for Great Britain and Ireland.

 Putting your smile together

 Additionally, Lo is accredited for the use of discreet orthodontics such as Lingual braces.
 A task which she approaches with care and individual consideration, as it is her belief that each treatment is an entirely unique puzzle that requires degrees of attention to detail.
 Every tooth shape is entirely unique, as such, providing the necessary treatment is also a unique process.

 Anyone who is in need of lingual braces through Mary Lo should simply book themselves in for a consultation to begin setting the wheels of their unique treatment plan that is tailored around them, and them alone.

 What are lingual braces?

 Cosmetic orthodontic procedures are one of the most popular methods of treatment that Mary Lo carries out.
 Treatments of this sort are typically most widely sought after by young professionals and adults, being favoured over traditional fixed braces.
 While traditional braces may be an effective method of correcting misaligned teeth, adults and young professionals are often steered away from undergoing treatment due to how it might make them look.